Black-billed streamertail: Distribution and habitat

 The black-billed streamertail is found in far eastern Jamaica; its range slightly overlaps that of the red-billed which is found throughout the rest of the island.
 It inhabits evergreen montane forest, lowland tropical forest, and secondary forest.
 It shuns mangroves and arid highlands.
 In elevation it ranges from sea level to 1500 m; it is considered fairly common in the lowlands and common at middle and higher elevations.

-Behavior
+Behaviour

 Movement

 The black-billed streamertail is an elevational migrant.

 Feeding

 The black-billed streamertail forages for nectar at a wide variety of native and introduced flowering species; it especially prefers Besleria lutea.
 It forages at all heights from the ground to the canopy.
 It has also been observed "robbing" nectar from holes in flowers created by bananaquits (Coereba flaveola) and visiting wells drilled by yellow-bellied sapsuckers (Sphyrapicus varius).
 In addition to nectar, it feeds on small insects taken while hovering or gleaned from foliage or spiderweb.